melowntech/vts-browser-js/CONTRIBUTING.md

 [license](https://github.com/Melown/vts-browser-js/blob/master/LICENSE)
 guidelines.

-We are using [CLAHub](https://www.clahub.com) service for managing of the contribution agreements.
+We are using [CLA Assistant](https://cla-assistant.io) service for managing of the contribution agreements.

 ## GitHub Commit Access